 Contestants create a video program that uses images and sounds to portray a selected Scripture passage.
-The video must include a narration of the verses, but it may also include music, sound effects, and additional dialog or narration.
+The video must include a narration of the verses, but it may also include music, sound effects, and additional dialogue or narration.
 A title screen may be included, but all photography, whether still or moving, must be shot by the contestants (no stock footage).
-Selected Scripture passage will be selected/published by A.C.E.
-Visit aceschooloftomorrow.com/isc to view the updated ISC Information Booklet for the current year's Scripture.
+Selected Scripture passage for the current year will be published at aceschooloftomorrow.com/isc.
 (Please use the King James Version, not New King James Version, of the Bible only.)

 - 1. No more than five contestants may be involved.
 The contestants may have an equipment operator in the editing suite, but the contestants must make the editing decisions.
 Adults may give technical guidance and advice, but the preparation and production must be done by the contestants. - 2.
 Entries from outside North America should be recorded in the NTSC (National Television System Committee) format. - 3.
-Contestants must prepare "mock" letters requesting permission from the publishers of any music used.
+Contestants must prepare mock letters requesting permission from the publishers of any music used.
 Include a title screen in the video giving credit to the publisher. - 4.
 Video length should be four (4) minutes minimum to six (6) minutes maximum.
 If competition piece does not meet the four (4) minute minimum or exceeds the six (6) minute maximum time limit, the entry will receive a .5-point deduction for any portion of thirty (30) second increments outside the allotted time.
 (For example, a piece timed at 3:42 would receive a half-point deduction from the total score.
 A piece of 6:42 would receive a deduction of a full point from the total score.)